SEAT Leon Cupra (2014-2021) review - more excitement than a Golf GTI?

 The SEAT Leon Cupra is at the end of its lifespan, but has only become better with age

-The underlying make-up was good right from the start; it was an early adopter of the Volkswagen Group’s MQB platform (and that’s the first and last time we’ll utter those three letters together), utilised the excellent Audi-designed EA888 2-litre turbocharged engine and put them together in a sharp package wrapped in then SEAT lead designer Luc Donckerwolke sheet metal.
+Of course the underlying make-up was good right from the start; it was an early adopter of the Volkswagen Group’s MQB platform (and that’s the first and last time we’ll utter those three letters together), utilised the excellent Audi-designed EA888 2-litre turbocharged engine and put them together in a sharp package wrapped in then SEAT lead designer Luc Donckerwolke styling.

 What only made the package more interesting was SEAT’s tendency to pair high-output versions of that engine with simpler, lighter front-wheel-drive drivetrains than its Golf R and Audi S3 cousins, all backed up by chunky brakes and limited-slip differentials.

-In 2020, the range has somewhat reduced to just the front-wheel-drive Cupra hatchback and all-wheel-drive Cupra ST estate, both sharing the same turbocharged four-pot and seven-speed dual-clutch automatic in subtly different specs.
-A limited-edition Cupra R Estate is also available (for the moment) and is the pick of the range when fitted with the optional Abt tuning kit which we’ll go into in more detail later.
+Towards the end, the range reduced to just the front-wheel-drive Cupra five-door hatchback and all-wheel-drive Cupra ST estate, both sharing the same turbocharged four-pot and seven-speed dual-clutch automatic in subtly different specs.
+A limited-edition Cupra R Estate was also available (for the moment) and was the pick of the range when fitted with the optional Abt tuning kit which we’ll go into in more detail later.

 SEAT Leon Cupra in detail